FoodAdvisorProject/FoodAdvisorDocs/README.md

-# FoodAdvisorWiki
+# FoodAdvisorDocs
-Official Wiki of the FoodAdvisorProject
+Official Documentation of the FoodAdvisorProject